fast/fastimer/fastimer-tokio/README.md

 ## Overview

-This crates provides tokio runtime integration for fastimer.
+This crate provides tokio runtime integration for fastimer.

 ## Documentation